 Two Main Types of Life Insurance

-Term life insurance: This is what’s sometimes referred to as “pure life insurance”.
-You make premium payments for a given length of time (known as your “term”), and should you pass during that period, your beneficiaries get the death benefit agreed to by the life insurance company in your contract.
-There is no savings component outside of the death benefit, and as a result there are lower premiums.
+If the policyholder passes away during that period, the policyholder’s beneficiaries get the death benefit agreed to by the life insurance company.
+There is no savings component outside of the policy’s death benefit, and as a result, premiums are lower.

 Cashing Out On Whole Life Insurance

-In permanent life insurance police, there is a built cash value the insured can access.
-Therefore a life settlement often doesn’t make sense as the insured can cash out in two ways:
+As we mentioned, in permanent life insurance policies, there is a built cash value the insured can access.
+Therefore a life settlement often doesn’t make sense as the insured can cash out a life insurance policy in several ways:

 - Borrow against the value of the policy.

 - Cancel the policy and receive the cash surrender value (which forfeits any death benefit for your loved ones)

-As such it is more expensive for life settlement providers to buy whole life insurance policies as they are competing with the policy’s cash value and will have the additional problem of having to pay higher premiums to the insurance company should they take over ownership of the policy.
-It is rare that a life settlement will make sense in this case, and typically only occurs when there is a low life expectancy for the policyholder.
+As such, it is more expensive for life settlement providers to buy whole life insurance policies, They are competing with the policy’s cash value and will have the additional problem of having to pay higher premiums to the insurance company should they take over ownership of the policy.

 Am I Taxed On A Whole Life Insurance Cash Out?

 Generally, no. Proceeds from a life settlement are subject to income tax.
 As contributions to whole life insurance are made with after-tax money, the IRS considers this double taxing and doesn’t deduct anything should you cash out on the value of the policy.

-The exception to this is if the savings component of your cash value is invested in some way to grow over time.
+The exception to this is if the savings component of your cash value is invested to grow over time.
 This is often common in universal and whole life insurance, and while the funded cash value is not taxed, the additional amount gained through investment is.
 If it wasn’t, many could just choose to invest their money via life insurance policies and never pay the proceeds on their capital gains.
-Withdrawals can also be taxed if they are done within the first 15 years of the policy.

 Final Notes On Selling Whole Life Insurance